TonySac/Voron0-Config/README.md

 I dug parts out of my spare collection and sourced the rest of the parts.
 Thanks to the PIF community for the printed parts.

-## Notable Hardware/Features
+## Notable Hardware
-- Raspberry Pi 4 B
+- Raspberry Pi 4B
 - SKR Pico as CAN bus bridge
 - EBB36 CAN toolhead
-- LED lighting (work in progress)
+- LED lighting

+## Configuration Features
+- Mainsail dashboard with custom theme
+- Chamber and MCU temperature sensors
+    - Electronics cooling fan controlled by Raspberry Pi temperature
+- Adaptive Meshing and Purge
+- LED Effects

+## Custom Macros
+- Start/End
+- Color change/M600
+- LED control

 🚧 This is a working repo.
 Meaning both this configuration works and I'm constantly working on it. 🚧